b4mboo/git-review/README.md

 You can find your API token on the [account](https://github.com/account) page.

-Using git-pulls with GitHub Enterprise
+Using git-review with GitHub Enterprise
 --------------------------------------

-If you want to use the git-pulls script with a private GitHub install, set the github.host config value to your internal host.
+If you want to use the git-review script with a private GitHub install, set the github.host config value to your internal host.

     $ git config --global github.host github.mycompany.com